Where Is The Immutable Binding Record Of The Identifier In A Named Function Expression Stored In Javascript?

 This is described in the Function Definition (§13) section of the spec.
 While the steps for function declarations and anonymous function expressions basically are "create a new function object with that function body using the current execution context's lexical environment for the Scope", named function expressions are more complicated:

-4. Let closure be the result of creating a new Function object […].
-Pass in funcEnv as the Scope.
+closurebe the result of creating a new Function object […].
+Pass infuncEnvas the Scope. - Call the

 It does construct an extra wrapper environment just for the function expression.
 In ES6 code with block scopes: